furkankamer/itucsdb1932/docs/source/developer/member1.rst

 Schedule Function
 ^^^^^^^^^^^^^^^^^^

-Code
+Schedule Function
 ----

 The schedule function is used to implement a schedule for teachers and students, and also to achieve lecture delete or unroll and for teachers updating lectures whenever they want.

 Function parted into 2, first is to teachers and second to students.
-In first part it first checks if any delete, unroll or update request is sent from form.
-If it then it first performs operations and updates tables in database according to these operations.
-Then is implements html part of schedule table using select statements.
+In the first part, it first checks if any delete, unroll or update request is sent from the form.
+If it then it first performs operations and updates tables in the database according to these operations.
+Then implement the HTML part of the schedule table using select statements.

-In second part user is a student.
-So an unroll operation should be checked and it checks first it any one requested.
-Then it implements html part using select statements, selects lectures and etudes from tables according to etude_id and lecture_ids from table *registeredstudents*.
+In the second part, the user is a student.
+So an unroll operation should be checked and it checks first it anyone requested.
+Then it implements the HTML part using select statements, selects lectures and etudes from tables according to etude_id and lecture_ids from table *registeredstudents*.

 .. code-block:: python
     :name: server.py